My friend Henry’s dog Hogan died.

 “That’s great,” and then, gently planting a seed, “I have a close friend who got their wonderful dog Emma from Big Dog Ranch,” I said, even though I have no idea which shelter Emma came from.

-After I got home from dinner with Henry, I got back on the dating app.
+After I got home from dinner with Henry, I got back on the dating app on Henry’s behalf.
 Meaning, I started swiping through Big Dog Ranch’s list of dogs available for adoption.
 At some point I’m going to tell Henry about Hemingway.
-Hemingway is a Labrador Retriever mix who is “a true social butterfly” according to Big Dog Ranch.
-Which sounds perfect for Henry, who frankly could use a social butterfly.
-Because he might be taciturn and a little reserved, but Henry is very caring.
-And he has lots of room in his heart to love again.
+Hemingway is a Labrador Retriever mix who is “a true social butterfly” who “throws off a lot of love,” according to the site.
+Which sounds perfect for Henry, who frankly could use a social butterfly, and who has lots of room in his heart to love again.

 The Crush Letter